Maternity Leave In Ontario: A Comprehensive Overview

 Maternity leave pay in Ontario

-As of January 1st, 2022, maternity leave pay in Ontario is 55% of your insurable earnings to a maximum salary of $60,300.
-That works out to a total of up to $638 a week.
+As of January 1st, 2024, maternity leave pay in Ontario is 55% of your insurable earnings to a maximum salary.
+That works out to a total of up to $668 a week.

-For those who are taking parental leave, you have two options that pay different sums.
-Standard parental benefits will allow you to receive 55% of your insurable income for up to 40 weeks.
+For those taking parental leave, there are two options that pay different sums.
+Standard parental benefits allow you to receive 55% of your insurable income for up to 40 weeks.
 Remember, no one parent can exceed 35 weeks of pregnancy leave pay in Ontario.

 That said, those who take standard parental benefits and return to work after 12 months where they can earn their full salary, often come out with more money than those who take the extended leave.